 - A bit pricey

-Though it's the first portable speaker from JVC, the Japanese brand used their intel in making it a perfect Bluetooth speaker.
-There are other branded speakers with that price tag, but I totally recommend JVC's if you want it to use as a portable speaker in your room while watching movies or the other.
+Though it’s the first portable speaker from JVC, the Japanese brand used its Intel in making it a perfect Bluetooth speaker.
+There are other branded speakers with that price tag, but I totally recommend JVC’s if you want it to use as a portable speaker in your room while watching movies or the other.